wmckerrow/RepProfile/README.md

 # RepProfile
 RepProfile takes advantages of the depenedencies between read seqeunces to provide a more accurate alignment of paired end reads to repetitive sequence.
-If you use RepProfile in your research please cite our paper: <PAPER INFO>.
+If you use RepProfile in your research please cite our paper: [WH McKerrow, YA Savva, A Rezaei, R Reenan.
+Predicting RNA hyper-editing with a novel tool when unambiguous alignment is impossible.
+BMC Genomics.
+2017](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3898-9).

 For an overview of the method used by RepProfile, see our paper:
 <PAPER INFO>